Mike Milbury: Boston Bruins

 Immediately after the conclusion of his college hockey career, Milbury played in five games with the Boston Braves, the Bruins' top farm team, in 1974.
 He signed with the Bruins as a free agent on November 5, 1974, and spent the next two campaigns with the Rochester Americans, the team's new American Hockey League (AHL) affiliate.
 In both seasons he led the club in penalty minutes with 246 in 1975 and 199 in 1976, finishing fourth and third respectively in the AHL.

 Milbury was promoted to the Bruins late in the 1975–76 season, playing in eleven of twelve Stanley Cup playoff matches.
 Prior to the following NHL campaign, he was a member of the United States team at the inaugural 1976 Canada Cup, getting a goal and three assists in five contests.

 In his first three full years with the Bruins, his heavily aggressive style of play was a perfect fit for the overachieving team coached by Don Cherry and featuring similar tough players such as Terry O'Reilly, John Wensink and Stan Jonathan.
 Milbury helped his team reach consecutive Stanley Cup Finals in 1977 and 1978, with Boston losing both times to the Montreal Canadiens in four and six games respectively.
+Throughout his career he was a hard-nosed defenseman who personified real toughness.
+The rugged, often combative stay-at-home defenseman had his best statistical season in 1977-78 scoring 8 goals and 38 points.

 In his twelve seasons as a defenseman for the Bruins, he appeared in the postseason eleven times.
 He accumulated more than 200 penalty minutes in 1981 (222) and 1983 (216) and surpassed 100 six other times.
 He also served as the club's representative with the NHL Players' Association and was outspoken on several controversial issues, notably the role of Alan Eagleson.

+In 2021 he was honored by the TD Gardens sports museum as a member of that year’s class, also being given the hockey legacy award.

+In 2023 he would be named one of the top 100 Bruins players of all time.